Faurby/as04_g41_lakl_fret_adbe/README.md

 Consider *seeding* or *custom initialization logic*, cf. <https://docs.microsoft.com/en-us/ef/core/modeling/data-seeding> and <https://mockaroo.com/>.

 You may want to ensure that your tests are run in a specific order: <https://docs.microsoft.com/en-us/dotnet/core/testing/order-unit-tests?pivots=xunit>.

+## Software Engineering

+### Exercise 1

+Study the meaning of encapsulation, inheritance, and polymorphism in OO languages.
+Provide a description of these concepts including UML diagram showcasing them.

+### Exercise 2

+For each of the SOLID principles, provide an example through either a UML diagram or a code listing that showcases the violation of the specific principle.
+_Note:_ the examples do not need to be sophisticated.

+### Exercise 3

+For each of the examples provided for SE-2, provide a refactored solution as either a UML diagram or a code listing that showcases a possible solution respecting the principle violeted.
+_Note:_ the examples do not need to be sophisticated.

+### Note
+Exercises 2 and 3 could be used in class to further discuss additional examples of the SOLID principles.
+If you wish to present and discuss your examples discussed in class, I would be happy to include an hour in one of the future lectures.
+Therefore, if the above sounds interesting, please do not hesitate to contact me.
+The idea would be to have a brief slot in which you would present your example of one or more of the SOLID principles.

+## Submitting the assignment

+To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the SE questions and a link to a public repository containing your fork of the completed code with the solutions to the C&#35 part.

+Members of the triplets should submit the same PDF file to pass the assignments.
+Make sure all group names and ID are clearly marked on the front page.